Practical design considerations, helpful definitions of terms and useful explanations of some concepts used in this Site

 6A.
 A Short tutorial on some aspects of audio transformer utilization in crystal sets.
 See Section 3 of Article 14 here

-7. A caution to observe when cutting the leads of a glass Agilent 5082-2835 Schottky diode (as well as some other types of glass diodes): When it is necessary to cut the leads of a glass packaged diode close to the glass body, use a tool that gives a scissors type of cut.
-Diagonal cutters give a sudden physical shock to the diode when the cut happens.
-This can damage the electrical performance of the diode.
-The physical shock is greater than one might expect because of the use of plated steel instead of more ductile copper wire.
-Steel is used, in part, because of its lower heat conductivity.
-This reduces the possibility of heat damage during soldering.
-The wire must also have close to the same temperature coefficient of expansion as the glass to enable a gas-tight seal to be obtained.
-The appropriate type of wire is called 'dumet'.
-One can read about it at http://www.dumet.net .
+7. Caution to observe when cutting the leads of a glass Agilent 5082-2835 Schottky diode (or any other glass diode): When it is necessary to cut the leads of a glass packaged diode close to the glass body, use a tool that gives a scissors type of cut.
+Diagonal cutters give a sudden physical shock to the diode that can damage its electrical performance.
+This physical shock is greater than one might expect because of the use of plated steel instead of more ductile copper wire.
+Steel is used, in part, because of its lower heat conductivity, to reduce the possibility of heat damage during soldering.

 8. Several different ways to look at a diode detector: